mdepha01/Cisco-CCNA-Basics/README.md

 The aim of the repository is to simply the basics of the Cisco IOS.

 ## Audiance:
-*Aspiring Network engineers that are preparing for the Cisco CCNA exam.
+*Aspiring Network engineers that are preparing for the Cisco CCNA exam. <br>
 *Individuals who want to learn more about using Cisco IOS to configure routers and switches.

 ## Credit: